 A.k.a. caprylic/capric triglycerides, either in combination with each other or used separately.
 This is essentially coconut oil without the lauric fatty acid component, which allows it to remain liquid at room temperature.

 The reason MCT oil won’t cause any problems for malassezia is because it’s made up of caprylic (octanoic) and capric (decanoic) acid (C8 and C10 respectively), which are two fatty acids that are outside the problematic C11-24 range we mentioned earlier.

 I get a lot of questions about whether I oil cleanse.
 Yes.
 Yes, I do.
-And I use pure caprylic acid oil (see on Amazon) because culture testing has shown it’s the fatty acid that inhibits the growth of malassezia the most.
+And I use pure caprylic acid oil (see on Amazon) or MCT oil because culture testing has shown it’s the fatty acid that inhibits the growth of malassezia the most.
 More about this in the “pityrosporum folliculitis natural treatment” section.

 2. Mineral Oil.

 A.k.a. baby oil without fragrance.
 Mineral oil is an inert substance that has no fatty acids, (87) meaning there’s nothing for the skin to hydrolyze, so it technically won’t “feed” malassezia.

 It’s might give problems from potential impurities (see white petroleum section) and because it’s fairly occlusive.
 Recall from the information above that excessively occluding the skin is bad when you have malassezia sensitivities.

 3. Squalane Oil.